tistaharahap/neo-babix/README.md

 ### Fractalism Playbook

 This playbook receives a `LONG` and `SHORT` action.
-Just lain `Hit And Run`, immmediately enters a position, creates a take profit order based on percentage while stops are based on last valid up/down fractals.
+Just like `Hit And Run`, immmediately enters a position, creates a take profit order based on percentage while stops are based on last valid up/down fractals.

 ```
 Entry => Notify => Take Profit Order => Stop Limit Order => Poll for results => Notify => Destructured